Evaluating Cognitive Web Accessibility

 Content within images, particularly text, should be understandable when the image is scaled 200-300%.
 Use true text instead of text within images when feasible.

 - Ensure color alone is not used to convey information

 - Support the disabling of images and/or styles

 Ensure that the page remains readable and functional when images are disabled (alternative text will be displayed instead) or when styles are disabled.

 - Provide content in multiple mediums

-Video or audio alternatives provide an additional method of perceiving content.
-A text alternative (captions and/or a transcript) should be provided for video and audio content.
+Video or audio alternatives provide an additional method of perceiving media content.
+Captions should be provided for multimedia content, and transcript provided for all multimedia and audio content.
 Closed captioning, which gives users the option to turn off the captions, is optimal.

 - Use images to enhance content

 Images can be used to convey or enhance content.
-Illustration, diagrams, icons, and animations can convey complex information.
+Illustrations, diagrams, icons, and animations can convey complex information.